LadybirdBrowser/ladybird/Documentation/EmacsConfiguration.md

 You will need to change `/path/to/ladybird` and change `13.1.0` to whatever your GCC toolchain version at the time is.

-Run cmake (`Meta/serenity.sh run` or similar) at least once for this to work, as it will generate the `Build/x86_64/compile_commands.json` that is needed by `clangd`.
+Run cmake (`Meta/ladybird.sh run ladybird` or similar) at least once for this to work, as it will generate the `Build/lagom/compile_commands.json` that is needed by `clangd`.

 ### lsp-mode